EmilienBois/Advent_Of_Code2023/README.md

 Quite easy day, it's a relief !

 DAY 5 :
 I've had a really hard time here.
 Been awoken seen 6:45 am trying to resolve it.
-However, it is also the first time I've been confronted to the size problem.
+However, it is also the first time I've been confronted to the size problem when programming.
 My first program worked only for part 1 and input test.
 My second was fast enough for the whole input and test for part 2.
 I've spent more than 20 min to get the answer for the second part for the whole input.
 Result : 27992443

+DAY 6 :
+Still on GO language.
+I found today's enigma very easy.
+Though, I tried directly to optimize it by resolving every time the second degree equation, and not iterate at all on the file.
+It made me loose a lot of time.
+Although, I'm still trying to understand how to test better.